 Cigna’s Customer Centricity Ambassadors

-Our ambassadors solve complex and unusual customer problems, in part by leveraging a robust ambassador network, which cuts across businesses, geographies, and silos.
+Our ambassadors solve complex and unusual customer problems, in part by leveraging a robust ambassador network that cuts across businesses, geographies, and silos.
 In their unique roles, ambassadors also advance solutions by piloting initiatives and suggesting process enhancements to improve the customer experience, while influencing colleagues to do the same.
-Additionally, our ambassadors champion customer centricity initiatives and the exchange of ideas through individual conversations, manager engagement, team presentations, department newsletters, and large–scale employee engagement, as well as community events.
+Additionally, our ambassadors champion customer–centricity initiatives and the exchange of ideas through individual conversations, manager engagement, team presentations, department newsletters, and large–scale employee engagement, as well as community events.